fantasyui-com/online-marketplace/README.md

 ### Membership Mode

-This allows the user to purchase a monthly/yearly membership and gain user to all files on the site.
+This allows the user to purchase a monthly/yearly membership and gain access to all member-files on the site.
 This is the true nature of this application.
 In this situation we employ the Stripe Membership pattern, we still keep information down to minimum.
 In membership mode the user only shares their email address and list of downloads becomes "your favorites".